Greg Biffle: Gander RV & Outdoors Truck Series

 On March 28, 2019, Biffle announced he would be testing with Kyle Busch Motorsports the next day at Texas Motor Speedway in the No. 51 truck.
 He was eventually tabbed to drive the truck for the SpeedyCash.com 400 at Texas.
 Biffle started sixth and won in his series return, leading 18 laps and holding off Matt Crafton while winning $50,000 in a promotion with Gander Outdoors; it was his first Truck victory since 2001.

 On August 27, 2020, it was announced that Biffle would make another one-off start in the Truck Series, this time in the No. 24 for GMS Racing at Darlington.
-He would go on to finish 19th.
+He went on to finish nineteenth.

 Nationwide Series

-Biffle joined the Busch Series full-time in 2001 and won the Rookie of the Year Award with five wins a fourth-place finish in the final standings.
+Biffle joined the Busch Series full-time in 2001 and won the Rookie of the Year Award with five wins and a fourth-place finish in the final standings.
 The following season, he won another four races and earned 20 top-five finishes out of 34 races en route to his first Busch Series title and the second NASCAR national championship of his career.

-He ran only part-time in 2003 as Roush moved him up to a full-time ride in the Winston Cup Series for that season, but he returned to contend for the Busch Series championship again in 2004.
+He ran only part-time in Busch competition in 2003 as Roush moved him up to a full-time ride in the Winston Cup Series for that season, but he returned to contend for the Busch Series championship again in 2004.
 He placed third in the standings behind Martin Truex Jr. and Kyle Busch.
 From 2005 to 2009, Biffle raced part-time for Roush Fenway Racing in the Busch (now Xfinity Series) every year.
 He won twice in 2009, at Las Vegas and Phoenix, after going winless the previous two seasons.
 Biffle returned to the Nationwide Series in 2010, driving the No. 27 Ford for Baker Curb Racing.